5 Answers to “What Is Your Work Style?”

-If you are struggling to recall great moments in your past, try to come up with additions to the answer that contain qualities of yourself that you take pride in.
+If you are struggling to recall great moments in your past, try to develop additions to the answer that contain qualities of yourself that you take pride in.
 Are you particularly organized?
 Do you feel like you are flexible with the way you work?
 Are you willing to learn new things?
-Take the qualities that you feel are going to make you stand out and put them into the answer instead.
-You can place emphasis on the qualities of your work that you appreciate as well, which being organized and crushing a task list can be one of them.
+Take the qualities that you feel will make you stand out and put them into the answer instead.
+You can emphasize the qualities of your work that you appreciate as well, which is organized and crushing a task list can be one of them.

-Another thing you may want to consider is what qualities the job specifically demands and how you might be able to position your answer to suite that.
+Another thing you may want to consider is what qualities the job specifically demands and how you might be able to position your answer to suit that.
 For example, does the job function require a lot of team collaboration?
-If it does your answer could contain the fact that you hold collaboration in high regard and have found ways to be inclusive to everyone yet still move the ship forward.
+If it does, your answer could contain the fact that you hold collaboration in high regard.
+And have found ways to be inclusive to everyone yet still moved the ship forward.

-Tip: Keep your answer short so that you can memorize it and deliver it in a smooth fashion.
+Tip: Keep your answer short so that you can memorize it and deliver it smoothly.
 The longer your answer is, the more difficult it will be to keep the script.

-There really aren't a lot of ways to describe a workstyle when it comes to specific categories of interest.
+There really aren't a lot of ways to describe a work style when it comes to specific categories of interest.
 Generally speaking, you'll want your answer to contain qualities versus specifics.
-For example, there's not a perfect work style that can be defined in a business management book.
+For example, there's not a perfect work style that can get defined in a business management book.
 But your qualities can contain things like the following.

 5 Best Answers To “What is your work style?”

 “Taking initiative and being open to new challenges has always been part of my work style.
-If there’s an opportunity to take on new responsibility and be accountable for something significant in the companies timeline, I’m going to be the first one to ask for the opportunity.
+And if there’s an opportunity to take on new responsibility.
+And be accountable for something significant in the companies' timeline.
+I’m going to be the first to ask for the opportunity.
 I take pride in that.
 And I always strive for greatness when given those opportunities.”

 “I take pride in the fact that I am a dependable person.
-If my colleagues ask me to do something for them, I am always the first one to try and help.
+If my colleagues ask me to do something for them, I am always the first one to try to help.
 If I can’t personally help, I will go the distance to ensure I help them find someone who can.
-For this, I feel I can be extremely collaborative with them and help ensure I am apart of the team in a flexible way.”
+For this, I feel I can be extremely collaborative with them and help ensure I am part of the team with flexibility.”

 What Else You Can Do To Prepare For This Question

 If you can, try to take the time to learn about the environment you are about to interview with.
-Most of the time the company will show how it takes pride in their work on their “About Us” page of their corporate Web site.
+Most of the time, the company will show how it takes pride in its work on their “About Us” page of their corporate Web site.
 The values they have as an organization are often portrayed on that page.
-If you can’t find it there, you can see if they have a blog or some type of written material like a press release that contains some of the environment values.
+And if you can’t find it there.
+Then you can see if they have a blog or some type of written material like a press release that contains the environment values.
 Once you have that, you can use it to your advantage within your answer.

-Other questions that you might get either before or after this interview question would be “What makes you unique?” or “How would you describe your leadership style?” both are indirect questions which the interviewer is searching to find out how you answer the question more so than evaluating the actual answer you provide them.
+Other questions that you might get either before or after this interview question would be “What makes you unique?”
+Or “How would you describe your leadership style?” both are indirect questions.
+Questions that the interviewer is searching to find out how you answer the question more than evaluating the actual answer you provide them.
 Good luck with your interviews!